BEW111/brian-website/_posts/reft-guide.md

 A _causal abstraction_ is just a small [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) that abstracts away part of the complex model.
 Our LLM isn't literally this DAG, but the intermediate steps we see in the DAG correspond to intermediate steps in the neural network.
 For example, the value of $S_1$ in the causal abstraction corresponds to some location $L_1$ in the neural network.

 Isn't the graph a lot easier to look at than a big neural network?
-It helps us understand why the model might make certain decisions, (e.g. that gender plays a nontrivial role in computing occupation), and it might even allow us to [modify the model in a desirable way](https://openreview.net/pdf?id=I4e82CIDxv).[^useful_interventions]
+For one, it helps us know _why_ or _how_ the model makes certain decisions, and it might even allow us to [modify the model in a desirable way](https://openreview.net/pdf?id=I4e82CIDxv).[^useful_interventions]

-[^useful_interventions]: For example, let's say your LLM is predicting professions based on various inputs, including age and gender.
+[^useful_interventions]: For example, let's say your LLM is predicting professions based on age and gender.
 And maybe you don't want it to use gender as part of the computation.
-You could find a causal graph, and then edit (or intervene on) part of it to get less biased results.
+You could find the causal graph that has profession as an output, with age and gender as nodes, and then edit (or intervene on) the "gender" node to get less biased results.
 [This paper](https://openreview.net/pdf?id=I4e82CIDxv) does something similar, except they use circuits of SAE features instead.

 But while this abstraction is great, we don't know if it _actually_ maps to what the LLM is really doing.
 Hopefully the real neural network is doing something equivalent, but we need a way to validate that mapping.
 We can do that with _interchange interventions_.